-Motta Internacional’s Attenza Duty Free, which won the third block of stores in Tocumen International Airport’s Terminal 1 duty free tender last year and the larger of the two blocks of stores up for bid for Terminal 2 this August, is also rolling out a fresh, updated new look for its new stores at the airport.
+Motta Internacional’s Attenza Duty Free, which won the third block of stores in Tocumen International Airport’s Terminal 1 duty free tender last year and one of the two blocks of stores up for bid for Terminal 2 this August, is also rolling out a fresh, updated new look for its new stores at the airport.

 As of the end of May, Motta had opened its new flagship in the main area of Terminal 1, followed in mid-August by the opening of a M.A.C boutique next door.